moorthy-g/kdialog/README.md

 Dialog animates from `transitFrom` to `transitTo` as it opens and animates from `transitTo` to `transitFrom` as it closes

+> Class `transition` will be added to dialog whenever it opens/closes.
+> Transition details (delay, timing-function, ect...) can be controlled using this class.

 #### beforeOpen/beforeClose/open/close